 For some patients with relapsed FL, high-dose chemotherapy followed by stem cell transplantation may be an option.
 For more information on transplantation, view the Understanding the Stem Cell Transplantation Process booklet on LRF's website at www.lymphoma.org.

+Many treatments are currently being tested in clinical trials for patients who are newly diagnosed or have relapsed/refractory FL.
+For patients who have not previously received treatment for FL, therapies under investigation include various combinations of several agents: rituximab, lenalidomide (Revlimid), bendamustine (Treanda), ofatumumab (Arzerra), bortezomib (Velcade), ibrutinib (Imbruvica), duvelisib, TGR1202, obinutuzumab (Gazyva), atezolizumab (Tecentriq), and pembrolizumab (Keytruda).
+Other combinations of treatment modalities, including immunochemotherapy, radioimmunotherapy, and stem cell transplantation are also under investigation and may help patients achieve prolonged remission.
 It is critical to remember that today's scientific research is continuously evolving.
 Treatment options may change as new treatments are discovered and current treatments are improved.
-Therefore, it is important that patients check with LRF or with their physician for any treatment updates that may have recently emerged.
+Therefore, it is important that patients check with their physician or with LRF for any treatment updates that may have recently emerged.

-Patients and their caregivers are encouraged to keep copies of all medical records and test results as well as information on the types, amounts and duration of all treatments received.
+Patients and their caregivers are encouraged to keep copies of all medical records and test results as well as information on the types, amounts, and duration of all treatments received.
 This documentation will be important for keeping track of any effects resulting from treatment or potential disease recurrences.

 View or order the following publications from our booklets/factsheets: